Species conservation & research

 Camera traps

 Many animals are shy and therefore very difficult to observe and count.
-Camera traps are very suitable for studying these timid and inconspicuous species, such as the Madagascar giant rat or the fossa.
+Camera traps are very suitable to study also these very shy and inconspicuous species, like the Madagascar giant rat or the fossa.

 Conflict potential